Akira-Hayasaka/ofxGLEditor/README.md

 ### Font

 You will need a monospaced font as variable width fonts are not currently supported.
 PrintChar21.ttf is included with the example projects.
+Unicode glyphs are supported if your font has them.